Some responses to The Master and his Emissary

 'A dazzling masterpiece, hugely ambitious and the most comprehensive, profound book ever written on brain laterality, which examines how our two brain hemispheres differ, relate to each other, and the huge implications of this discovery ... [a] beautifully written, profound, philosophically sophisticated book.'

----- Professor Norman Doidge, 'Book of the Year', author of The Brain That Changes Itself, writing in The Globe & Mail (read more below)
+---- Professor Norman Doidge, author of The Brain That Changes Itself, University of Toronto & Columbia University, NY, nominating it ''Book of the Year' in Canada's The Globe & Mail (read more below)